Mango varieties in India, production, and economic importance

 Economic Importance of mango

 Mango is a nutritious food and has huge health benefits.
 Mango is also preferred in various food processing industries because of its nutritional value.
 Mango is a rich source of Vitamin A and Vitamin C. A good mango variety contains 20% of total soluble sugars.
-Mango fruit has an acidic level ranging from 0.2 to 0.5% and protein content of about 1%.
+Mango fruit has an acidic level ranging from 0.2 to 0.5% and a protein content of about 1%.

 Mango is used in the manufacturing of traditional products and also used in fruit processing industries.
 Since the fruit processing industries see rapid growth, fruit-based drinks and beverages have increased over the past few years.
 Mango pulp is primarily used in the manufacturing of smoothies, fruit drinks, and other mango-based products.
 Mango puree is a key ingredient in the dairy industry and is used in the manufacturing of milkshakes, mango-flavoured yoghurts, and Icecreams.
 Alphonso mango pulp has a great aroma, pleasant taste, and sweetness.
 It is widely used in the beverage industry and confectioneries that include Puddings, cakes, and desserts.